- Yellow polo shirt, preferably with school logo.

 Second hand uniform items

 The School and Parent Association offer a selection of second hand uniform items for sale.
-Please fill in an order form from the school office.
-Orders of second hand uniform are filled on a Monday of each week.
+Please contact the S&PA for more details and keep an eye on their social media for details of second hand sales.